 - If you notice any of these signs, consider going a size up, down, or trying a different harness style.

-Once you have a good fit, your dog will be happy and feel more confident during your walks.
+Once you secure a dog harness properly and it’s a good fit, your dog will be happy and feel more confident during your walks.
 A proper harness also offers increased safety for you, especially if your pup likes to pull or is always trying to escape.
 They’re designed with your pooch in mind to help you offer control without choking.
 Once you’ve added one to your life, you’ll never want to go back to the pulling and tugging of a collar.